What Is Landlord Insurance?

 For Airbnb hosts, you have a few options:

-- Airbnb's built-in protections — Airbnb offers up to $1 million in Host Damage Protection and Host Liability Insurance, but these programs have notable exclusions and are not a substitute for a real insurance policy.
+- Airbnb's built-in protections.
+Airbnb's AirCover for Hosts program includes $3 million in host damage protection and $1 million in host liability insurance, but these programs have notable exclusions and are not a substitute for a real insurance policy.

 |---|---|---|